Filling the Unit System: IntegrationUnit, AdapterUnit, and the Full Boot Sequence

 • The factory wraps your function and injects kind at call‑time.

-Both conventions produce the same thing: a static definition for simple cases, a factory for environment‑aware ones.
+Both conventions produce the same result: a static definition for simple cases, or a factory for environment‑aware ones.
 The pattern is identical across all three unit kinds.

 Init Order

-In theory, integrations should initialize last — after runtimes, after adapters.
+In theory, integrations should initialize last—after runtimes and adapters.
 By the time an integration runs its configure() hook, every runtime is booted and every adapter is ready, so the integration can safely query anything it depends on.

-• Within the integration tier, a topological sort by requires and optionalRequires determines the exact ordering.
+• A topological sort based on requires and optionalRequires determines the exact order.

-• Example: if your integration depends on 'docker', the Docker integration would configure first.
+• Example: if your integration depends on 'docker', the Docker integration will be configured first.

 Open question: circular dependencies